hapifhir/hapi-fhir-jpaserver-starter/README.md

 NOTE: MS SQL Server by default uses a case-insensitive codepage.
 This will cause errors with some operations - such as when expanding case-sensitive valuesets (UCUM) as there are unique indexes defined on the terminology tables for codes.
 It is recommended to deploy a case-sensitive database prior to running HAPI FHIR when using MS SQL Server to avoid these and potentially other issues.

+## Adding custom interceptors
+Custom interceptors can be registered with the server by including the property `hapi.fhir.custom-interceptor-classes`.
+This will take a comma separated list of fully-qualified class names which will be registered with the server.
+Interceptors will be discovered in one of two ways:

+1) discovered from the Spring application context as existing Beans (can be used in conjunction with `hapi.fhir.custom-bean-packages`) or registered with Spring via other methods

+or

+2) classes will be instantiated via reflection if no matching Bean is found

 ## Customizing The Web Testpage UI

 The UI that comes with this server is an exact clone of the server available at [http://hapi.fhir.org](http://hapi.fhir.org).
 You may skin this UI if you'd like.
 For example, you might change the introductory text or replace the logo with your own.